Russel88/DAtest/README.md

 the levels of the `paired` factor.

 Paired analysis can be very slow.
-If you simply can't wait to see the results remove "neb" from the tests argument.
+If you simply can't wait to see the results remove "neb" from the `tests` argument.

 **Some details on how methods use the paired argument:**

-t-test, wilcox test, friedman test, quade test and permutation test expect a balanced "unreplicated" design with one value for each combination of levels in the `paired` and `predictor` variables.
+t-test, wilcox test, friedman test, quade test, SAMseq and permutation test expect a balanced "unreplicated" design with one value for each combination of levels in the `paired` and `predictor` variables.

 Negbinom/poisson glm, linear regression and limma models use the